feathery-org/feathery-react/README.md

   // Show the `onboarding` Feathery form return <Feathery.Form
-    formKey='onboarding'
+    formKey='onboarding-form'
     onSubmit={(fields, stepNumber, lastStep) => console.log(fields)}
   />
 }
 ```

 ### `Feathery.init`
-Function that initializes the Feathery library to the correct user and auth info.
+Function that initializes the Feathery library to the correct auth and user info.
 This is necessary before using the rest of the API and can be called multiple times.

 #### Parameters
-1. `userKey`\
+1. `apiKey`\
    Type: `string`\
+   Feathery admin or user API Key.
+This authorizes the library to communicate with Feathery servers.
+   If it's a user API key, there's no need to pass in the second `userKey` parameter to `init`.
+2. `userKey`\
+   Type: `optional string`\
    Unique ID of the user who is accessing Feathery.
 This can be anything as long as it's unique per user.
-2. `apiKey`\
-   Type: `string`\
-   Feathery API Key.
-This authorizes the library to communicate with Feathery servers.

 ### `<Feathery.Form>`
 Initialize this component in your React app at the location where